openhab/openhab-docs/ui/personal-widgets.md

 #### Arrow functions

 Many standard JavaScript methods take a function as a parameter.
-The expression parser can parse arrow functions as the paramters of these methods.
+The expression parser can parse arrow functions as the parameters of these methods.

 Here an arrow function is used in conjunction with the `.find()` method to locate the item object in an array of items (such as is returned by a `oh-repeater`) with a particular name.
 The label of the found item is then used as the title of a component.